Kishi Bashi: Projects

-Kishi Bashi's second full-length album, Lighght (pronounced "light") was released on Joyful Noise Recordings on May 13, 2014.
+Kishi Bashi's second album, Lighght (pronounced "light") was released on Joyful Noise Recordings on May 13, 2014.
 The album's title is a one-word poem by Aram Saroyan.

-His third studio album, Sonderlust, was released on September 16, 2016 by Joyful Noise Recordings.
+His third studio album, Sonderlust, was released on September 16, 2016, by Joyful Noise Recordings.
 It was produced by Chris Taylor of Grizzly Bear.

-On December 7, 2017, Ishibashi started a crowdfunding campaign on Indiegogo for a documentary film titled Omoiyari: A Songfilm by Kishi Bashi, which was released on March 14, 2022.
+On December 7, 2017, Dill-Ishibashi started a crowdfunding campaign on Indiegogo for a documentary film titled Omoiyari: A Songfilm by Kishi Bashi, which was acquired by MTV Documentaries and premiered on Paramount+ in 2023.
 The film details the struggles faced by incarcerated Japanese Americans during World War II.
 An album of songs created for the film was released by Joyful Noise Recordings on May 31, 2019, marking it as his fourth studio album.

+Recording techniques

+Kishi Bashi, working with different producers, gets creative with his music recordings.
+They use special setups like baffles to create different sound environments—either a quiet space for vocals or a smaller room to make the violin sound more focused.

+Kishi Bashi's compositions often feature looped violin music and vocalizations, with melodies and songs constructed from smaller parts and reassembled into inventive arrangements using Logic.
+Despite using just a few pieces of equipment, like specific microphones and compressors, he crafts a unique sound.

+The recording setup involves a strategic selection of microphones and processing equipment.
+Vocals are captured through an RCA 77 ribbon microphone with a Tube-Tech CL-1B compressor, while acoustic violin parts utilize a Royer 122V ribbon mic along with the Tube-Tech compressor.
+Classic API VP26 mic preamps and a Vintech x73 are employed in the session.

+Vandenberg notes the dynamic nature of the recording process, where some compositions originate from fully written traditional songs, while others emerge from loose ideas based on snippets from loops.
+This approach, while creatively demanding, results in the production of unique and intricate musical arrangements, showcasing Kishi Bashi's distinct musical style.